List of Empire ships (L): Empire Lea

-Empire Lea was a 2,563 GRT cargo ship which was built by Nakskov Sjibs Akt., Nakskov.
+Empire Lea was a 2,563 GRT cargo ship which was built by Nakskov Skibs Akt., Nakskov.
 Launched in 1942 as Karin K Bornhofen for R Bornhofen, Hamburg.
 Seized in May 1945 at Copenhagen.
 To MoWT and renamed Empire Lea.
 Allocated in 1946 to USSR and renamed Verkhoyansk.
 On shipping registers until 1970.

 Empire Leech

 Empire Leech was a 363 GRT coastal tanker which was built by J Smit, Alblasserdam, Netherlands.
 Launched in 1929 as Escaut for William Muller & Co, Netherlands.
 Attacked on 25 March 1941 by German aircraft off north Cornwall.
 Beached at Cleave Strand, Crackington Haven, but her cargo of coal burned for four weeks.
 Refloated, salvaged and repaired.
 To MoWT and renamed Empire Leech.
 Sold in 1948 to William Muller & Co, Netherlands and renamed Seine.
 On 17 July 1955 she was in collision with Russian tanker Drogobitz off Dungeness, Kent and sank.

 Empire Leonard

 Empire Leonard was a 235 GRT tug which was built by A Hall & Co Ltd, Aberdeen.
 Launched on 5 May 1946 and completed in September 1946 as Sun XVI for W H J Alexander Ltd. Sold in 1962 to Societa Rim.
 Napoletani, Italy and renamed S Cataldo.
 Scrapped in 1983 in Naples.